vezzolter/DSA/DataStructures/String/String.md

 ---
 **Capacity:**
 - `empty()` — returns `true` if container is empty, otherwise `false`.
-- `size()` — returns the number of elements in the container, i.e. basically distance from begin to end.
+- `size()` — returns the total number of elements in the string, equivalent to the distance between `begin` and `end`.
-- `maxSize()` — returns the maximum number of elements the container is able to hold theoretically, if all available memory were dedicated to that single container.
+- `maxSize()` — returns the maximum number of elements the container is able to hold theoretically based on system's memory limitations, if all available memory were dedicated to that single container.
 - `capacity()` — returns the number of elements that can be held in currently allocated storage.
-- `reserve()` — increases the capacity of the string to a value that's greater or equal to the given capacity.
-  - if the given capacity is greater than current, new storage is allocated; otherwise, does nothing.
+- `reserve()` — increases the capacity of the array to a value that's greater or equal to given capacity; if given capacity is greater than current, new storage is allocated, otherwise does nothing.
-- `shrinkToFit()` — reduces the capacity to the size of the string.
+- `shrinkToFit()` — reduces the capacity to match the current size of the string, potentially deallocating unused memory.

 ---
 <p align="center"><img src="./Images/OperationsModifiers.png"/></p>